Maine Articles of Incorporation

 ~14 business days. ~24 hours for $50 expedite fee.
 Immediately for $100 expedite fee.

 When filing by mail, include the filer contact cover form.
 See optional provisions.

 Other Helpful Maine Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to Maine.
-Your specialist will help you tailor articles of incorporation to your state.

 - Number: One of more required.